jessmar94/bowling-challenge/README.md

 ``
 ``
 As a player,
-So I get the right bonus points for my strikes,
+So I get extra points when I bowl a strike,
-I would like bonus points of the total of the next 2 rolls when I roll a strike.
+I would like bonus points of the total of the next 2 rolls.
 ``
 ``
 As a player,
-So I get the right bonus points for my spares,
+So I get extra points when I bowl a spare,
-I would like bonus points of the total of the next 1 roll when I roll a spare.
+I would like bonus points of the total of the next 1 roll.
 ``
 ``
 As a player,
-So I get the score for the bonus round in the 10th frame, I would to include scores for the bonus round if I bowl a strike or spare.
+So I get extra points in the 10th frame when I bowl a strike or spare, I would to roll additional balls for the bonus and add those points to my total.
 ``

 ## Project Status